yaal-coop/canaille/CONTRIBUTING.rst

 Backends
 ~~~~~~~~

-Canaille comes with two backends:
+Canaille comes with several backends:

 - a lightweight test purpose `memory` backend
+- a `sql` backend, based on sqlalchemy
 - a production-ready `LDAP` backend

 Docker environment